Topological Quantum Computation on Supersymmetric Spin Chains: Review of anyons and their fusion spaces

 We now proceed to writing down explicitly the basis of different fusion spaces, starting with the case of the Fibonacci anyons.
 Consider $V^\tau_{\tau^{\otimes N}}$, the space in which $N$ Fibonacci anyons of species $\tau$ fuse to give another $\tau$.
 This space is spanned by the possible outcomes in the fusion channels of $N$ $\tau$'s.
 For example, the $N=3$ and $4$ cases are shown in Fig. \ref{fig:Fibfusionbasis}.

-For $N=3$ there are two elements in the basis, given by $\{\ket{1}, \ket{\tau}\}$, while for $N=4$ there are three elements, given by $\{\ket{1\tau}, \ket{\tau 1}, \ket{\tau, \tau}\}$.
+For $N=3$ there are two elements in the basis, given by $\{\ket{1}, \ket{\tau}\}$, while for $N=4$ there are three elements, given by $\{\ket{1\tau}, \ket{\tau 1}, \ket{\tau\tau}\}$.
 This shows that the basis states spanning this fusion space are sequences made of 1's and $\tau$'s.
 It is easy to see that it is impossible to obtain consecutive $1$'s in these sequences.
 As an example, for $N=5$ the allowed sequences are $1\tau 1, 1\tau\tau, \tau 1 \tau, \tau\tau 1, \tau\tau\tau$.
 We can summarize the allowed and forbidden configurations in Table \ref{tab:afFibonacci}.

 The allowed sequences are nothing else than the {\it Fibonacci sequences}, as we now show.
 Let $f(N)$ be the number of basis states with $N$ anyons.
-We may count $f(N)$ recursively by the following algorithm.
+From the above, we see that $f(3)=2, f(4)=3, f(5) = 5$.
+For general $N$, we may count $f(N)$ recursively by the following algorithm.
 First, we decompose $f(N)$ into two categories: let $f_{1}(N)$ and $f_{\tau}(N)$ be the number of sequences starting with $1$ and $\tau$, respectively, so that

 However, if a sequence starts with $1$, then the next state must be a $\tau$.
 Therefore, the number of fusion sequences of length $N$ starting with $1$ is the same as the number of fusion sequences of length $N-1$ starting with $\tau$.
 In other words, $f_{1}(N)=f_{\tau}(N-1)$ and \eqref{eqn:decomposition of f to 1 and tau} can be now expressed as